fidian/php-pdb/README.md

 PHP-PDB
 =======

-This is being moved over from SourceForge.
-See all of the documentation at [php-pdb.sourceforge.net/](http://php-pdb.sourceforge.net/) until it appears here.

 PHP-PDB is a set of [PHP] classes that manipulate [Palm OS] databases.
 It lets you read, write, alter, and easily use data that is meant to be sent to or retrieved from a handheld.
 It requires PHP 4.0.1 or later, but due to security problems with PHP 4, I'd suggest you have version 4.1.2 or patch your current version.

 Check out it's feature-rich [API].
 You get all this and more, especially if you use one of the database-specific modules.